anuchandy/eh-rss-investigation/eh-rss-repro/README.md

 Now you can use the `Dockerfile` in each project to deploy the `dependency-jar` dir and "main-jar-file" to two container instances.

-> Note: The `Dockerfile` file download the `JProfiler-Agent` [jprofiler_linux_11_1_4.tar.gz](https://download-gcdn.ej-technologies.com/jprofiler/jprofiler_linux_11_1_4.tar.gz) and exposes the agent port `8849`.
+> Note_1: The `Dockerfile` file download the `JProfiler-Agent` [jprofiler_linux_11_1_4.tar.gz](https://download-gcdn.ej-technologies.com/jprofiler/jprofiler_linux_11_1_4.tar.gz) and exposes the agent port `8849`.
 > This enables us to attach `JProfiler` running on the host machine to the JVM in the containers and profile it.
 > If you don't want to profile, then comment out JProfiler related entries from `Dockerfile`.

-> One thing to note is, the version of `JProfiler` in the host machine and `JProfiler-Agent` (that Dockerfile pulls) must match.
+> Note_2: The version of `JProfiler` in the host machine and `JProfiler-Agent` (that Dockerfile pulls) must match.
 You can find the version of `JProfiler` in the host machine from the menu-option `About`  e.g. `JProfiler 11.1.4`.
 > So for the `JProfiler` version 11.1.4, the corresponding `JProfiler-Agent` is - https://download-gcdn.ej-technologies.com/jprofiler/jprofiler_linux_11_1_4.tar.gz
 > The Dockerfile is hardcoded to download `jprofiler_linux_11_1_4.tar.gz`, change the version-part if you have a different `JProfiler` version in host machine.

 #### Build docker-images:

 ```
->/eh-rss-investigation/eh-rss-repro/standalone-event-hub-receiver$ docker build -f Dockerfile -t rssrepro/standalone-event-hub-receiver .
+>standalone-event-hub-receiver$ docker build -f Dockerfile -t rssrepro/standalone-event-hub-receiver .
->/eh-rss-investigation/eh-rss-repro/standalone-event-hub-receiver-old$ docker build -f Dockerfile -t rssrepro/standalone-event-hub-receiver-old .
+>standalone-event-hub-receiver-old$ docker build -f Dockerfile -t rssrepro/standalone-event-hub-receiver-old .
 ```

 <details><summary>Example output of "docker build"</summary>

 ```

-anuthomaschandy@lipeng-43933457: ~/eh-rss-investigation/eh-rss-repro/standalone-event-hub-receiver$main$ docker build -f Dockerfile -t rssrepro/standalone-event-hub-receiver .
+anuthomaschandy@lipeng-43933457: standalone-event-hub-receiver$main$ docker build -f Dockerfile -t rssrepro/standalone-event-hub-receiver .
 [+] Building 46.6s (11/11) FINISHED
  => [internal] load build definition from Dockerfile                                                                                                                                                                              0.0s
  => => transferring dockerfile: 1.12kB                                                                                                                                                                                            0.0s